Shoe: Culture and folklore

-As an integral part of human culture and civilization, shoes have found their way into our culture, folklore, and art.
+As an integral part of human culture and civilization, shoes have found their way into culture, folklore, and art.
 A popular 18th-century nursery rhyme is There was an Old Woman Who Lived in a Shoe.
-This story tells about an old woman living in a shoe with a lot of children.
-In 1948, Mahlon Haines, a shoe salesman in Hallam, Pennsylvania, built an actual house shaped like a work boot as a form of advertisement.
-The Haines Shoe House was rented to newlyweds and the elderly until his death in 1962.
-Since then, it has served as an ice cream parlor, a bed and breakfast, and a museum.
-It still stands today and is a popular roadside attraction.
+In 1948, Mahlon Haines, a shoe salesman in Hallam, Pennsylvania, built an actual house shaped like a work boot as a form of advertisement; the Haines Shoe House still stands today and is a popular roadside attraction.

 Shoes also play an important role in the fairy tales Cinderella and The Red Shoes.
 In the movie adaption of the children's book The Wonderful Wizard of Oz, a pair of red ruby slippers play a key role in the plot.
 The 1985 comedy The Man with One Red Shoe features an eccentric man wearing one normal business shoe and one red shoe that becomes central to the plot.

-One poem, written by Phebus Etienne with the title “Shoes”, focuses on them.
-It describes religious messages and is 3 stanzas long.
-The first stanza is one line, whereas the second is 13 lines and the third being 14 lines.
-Throughout the poem the main character talks about their dead mother and their routine with her grave.
-Haitians are said to "not put shoes on the dead." as it makes spirits easier to “step over the offerings”.

 Athletic sneaker collection has also existed as a part of urban subculture in the United States for several decades.
 Recent decades have seen this trend spread to European nations such as the Czech Republic.
 A Sneakerhead is a person who owns multiple pairs of shoes as a form of collection and fashion.
-A contributor to the growth of sneaker collecting is the continued worldwide popularity of the Air Jordan line of sneakers designed by Nike for Basketball star Michael Jordan.